bigelod/HaloCEWXR/README.md

 Thanks to GmoLargey for testing!

-# Current buggy way of running the game in WinlatorXR:
+# Current way of running the game in WinlatorXR:

 * Build the Debug d3d9 DLL
 * Copy these DLLs from PC to System32 and SysWow64 directory for their 32/64 bit versions (not sure if required yet):